JDASoftwareGroup/jdatech.github.io/_posts/2020-09-01-java-giants.md

 The assembly version above is the output of the C1 JIT compiler, which does fast simple-stupid when possible.
 The assembly for the called method, howDoYouMeasure_MeasureAYear(), is equally straightforward so I'll skip showing it, but even the pointless additions and subtractions are included.

 After a few seconds, however, the JIT realizes it has CPU cycles available to take another look.
-The output of this advanced JIT processor (called the C4) is far more interesting.
-Now we JITWatch shows the following:
+The output of this advanced JIT processor (called the C2) is far more interesting.
+Now JITWatch shows the following:
 ![get_c4](/assets/images/2020-09-14-get-c4.png)

 Figure 4:  get() with optimized assembly

 Of course, the java code and the bytecode are still the same.
 But, the assembly is very different.
 I will zoom in again:

 ![get_c4_zoomed](/assets/images/2020-09-14-get-c4-zoomed.png)

 Figure 5:  get() with new optimized assembly zoomed